Updated 03 December 2020

-This only holds true if you haven’t yet used your pension pot to purchase an annuity.
-An annuity is a guaranteed income for life (rather than a pot of money) so can’t be passed on as such.
-If you want your partner to continue receiving an income from your annuity after your death, you’ll need to choose an annuity which offers this extra benefit.
+An annuity is a guaranteed income for life (rather than a pot of money) – and by definition, an income for life ends when your life ends.
+This means it can’t be passed on as such.
+However, you can arrange for your partner to continue receiving an income from your annuity after your death.
+To do this, you’ll need to choose a ‘joint-life annuity’.

 The crucial thing is to make sure that these arrangements are kept up to date.
 Usually you will complete an expression of wish form when you join a pension scheme.
 If you’ve had several pension schemes over your working life, then the beneficiaries you’ve nominated may be different in each case – for instance, an ex-spouse or partner, rather than your current one.

 You should therefore make an effort to track down your pensions and update your wishes with each provider.
 It may make more sense to combine your pensions – however check with your adviser first, to make sure you don’t lose any special benefits like guaranteed annuity rates.

 Also keep your will up to date.
 Though it doesn’t directly cover your pensions, it can help to resolve any disputes that may arise.

 It will then be up to your chosen beneficiaries to contact your pension scheme provider(s) after your death, to find out how they can claim your remaining pension benefits.

 1. Keep records of your pensions and tell your family where to find them.

 2. Contact pension providers to check who is due to inherit your pension, and update the details if necessary.

 3. Keep a copy of all paperwork.